smith1813/magicfinder/README.md

-# app_react
+# MTG react demo

-MTG card selector from scryfall api
+MTG card selector from scryfall api, still adding features.
+Still learning how to use react

-TO FIX:
+## TO FIX:
 - Fix UUID issue on manacost svg
 - Fix the ugly CSS on the 404 page

-Next steps could be:
+## Proposed Work
 - More pages
     - Sets
     - Full cardinfo (with dynamic route)